caltechlibrary/models/tutortial.md

 # Tutorial

 The models package provides a means of describing a data model based on HTML elements expressed as YAML.
 A given model can then be rendered to HTML or SQLite 3 SQL Schema.
-In the followng totorial you will create a simple "guestbook" model and render it to HTML and SQLite 3 SQL scheme.
+In the following tutorial you will create a simple "guestbook" model and render it to HTML and SQLite 3 SQL scheme.

 ## Steps

+The models package includes a demonstration program called `modelgen`.
+We'll use it in this tutorial.

 1. Generate a model YAML file using "model" action
 2. Generate an HTML web form using the "html" action